Is Your Soul Ready?

 The Ayahuasca Experience

-One of the remarkable aspects of the Ayahuasca journey is its ability to dissolve the barriers that often separate individuals from their traumatic memories.
+One of the remarkable aspects of the Plant Medicine journey is its ability to dissolve the barriers that often separate individuals from their traumatic memories.
 In the midst of the psychedelic experience, participants may find themselves immersed in vivid recollections, re-experiencing the trauma so that it may be processed and healed [19].
 By bringing these memories into awareness, individuals have the opportunity to confront and engage with them, often leading to a deeper understanding of the underlying emotional challenges and how they can be resolved.

 Somatics